-Additional studies done in the area of culture & cognition by several psychologists establish the fact that culture does affect cognition to a great extent.
+Additional studies done in the area of culture and cognition by several psychologists establish the fact that culture does affect cognition to a great extent.

-We certainly can!
-In fact, a global food chain understands the cultural nuances that affect the design and has fundamentally different websites for different continents!
-They have realised that it is no longer enough to simply translate their applications in several languages.
-Customers want applications that acknowledge their cultural characteristics.
+In fact, global food chains understand the cultural nuances that affect the design and have fundamentally different websites for different continents!
+They have realized that it is no longer enough to simply translate their applications in several languages.
+Other than offering localized menus, they change their names, and aesthetics to appeal to the denizens.
+User research plays an important part in deciding how things will work for your new audience.

+When it comes to business, customers want applications that acknowledge their cultural characteristics.
 It is evidently true that understanding the cultural backgrounds of users, is very important for user-centric design.

 In spite of all the cultural differences, there will be a lot of situations where their usage patterns and expected user experiences could be the same.
 There will be applications for which we might not have to rely on observations from the ethnographic study.

 I agree that designers with a greater understanding of cultures empathize more with users and their use cases.
 Certainly, it shows in their design as well by impacting their design thinking abilities.